Alken & Venn

 The Old King who acquired the power to give life to iron manufactured puppets of various forms.
 This iron mass may also be of one of them.

-It comes as no surprise then to encounter a prototype at Brume Tower, nigh identical to the frame found in the Iron Keep but looking significantly older and embodying blue flames of a magic nature.
+It comes as no surprise then to encounter a prototype in the Iron Passage, opened with the Tower Key whose description makes sole mention of the dragon.
+It is nigh identical to the frame found in Iron Keep but significantly older and embodying blue flames of a sorcery nature — the Sorcery Clutch Ring within a chest close by in Brume Tower reaffirms the hint.
 The magic power was likely intended to substitute for that of the lava and serve as a proof of concept for the golem’s design.
-As to its origin, Eygil was the probable caster.
+As to its origin, Eygil was the probable caster, and not just because the test model tries appealing to the king with more bull-like horns.
 Although we can only acquire his pyromancies, the man himself is never actually called a pyromancer.
-Instead, he is identified by the much vaguer term “arts expert” (術師) at the root of both “pyromancer” and “sorcerer”.
+Instead, he is identified by the much vaguer term “arts expert” (術師) at the root to both “pyromancer” and “sorcerer”.
 Eygil may have been fascinated with fire, but that doesn’t limit him to just one school of magic, especially considering how often sorcery and pyromancy are taught in tandem in the New World.
 And this magus certainly had motive for contributing to this particular project.

 Pyromancy created by Eygil, caster who served the Old Iron King.
 Fire many fire pillars in front of the caster.